 This is a great question.
 Let me start by saying that the best

-teaching approaches are evidence based.
+are evidence based.
 Over the past several years, however, there have been more and more people making broad claims about particular instructional approaches being based on evidence.
 So, as is the case with many good questions, the answer to yours isn’t simple.

 First, there can be confusion about what evidence means.
 Some people might think of it as “clinical” evidence.
 This is when teachers see that a strategy or approach they’re using with a student or group of students is having positive results.